February 28th

 Commentary:

-One should be aware that the major issue of this is: deceit and hypocrisy might work in winning over the someone, but the person who is the hypocrite is the one who will end up being the loser.
-Over a period of time, he will eventually find it hard to trust himself.
-He who doesn't trust himself won't have self-confidence.
+The cheater must be aware of a major issue too—deceit and hypocrisy might work in winning something, but it is the hypocrite who will end up being a loser.
+Over time, he will lose the trust of people.
+He can eventually find it hard to trust himself too.
+He who doesn't trust himself will lose self-confidence.
 One without self-confidence is a cripple and stops himself from achieving his very best!

 Stay away from hypocrisy!
 Beware of hypocrites!
-And at the same time, be cautious in becoming a hypocrite yourself!!
+And at the same time, be cautious about becoming a hypocrite yourself!!
+Be true to yourself.

 pada vigrahaH: